Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The positive Liv s ic criterion

 Let be $I:=\{ i \geq i_k+1 : x_i = x_{i_k} \}$.
 If $I = \emptyset$, then $i_{k+1}=i_k+1$.
 If $I \not= \emptyset$, $j = \max(I)$, then $j > i_k+1$.
 Either $j<N$, then $i_{k+1}=j+1$, $x_{i_{k+1}-1}=x_j=x_{i_k}$, or $j=N$, then $k=r-1$, $i_r=N$, $x_{i_r}=x_{i_{r-1}}$, and the induction step is proved. \end{proof}

-We prove in the third lemma a bound from below of the weighted action $\mathcal{A}_{\phi,C}(z)$ of any pseudo orbit by concatenating periodic pseudo orbits and a finite number of paths included in a trap box.
-The number of trap boxes $N_\Gamma$ that cover $\Lambda$ is involved in the computation.
-The quantity $\mathcal{A}_*$ is defined so that the bound from bellow in item \ref{Item:PositiveLivsicChecking_3} of Lemma \ref{Lemma:PositiveLivsicChecking} can be used.
+In the third lemma we bound from below the penalized action $\mathcal{A}_{\phi,C}(z)$ of any pseudo orbit.
+We concatenate periodic pseudo orbits and a finite number of trap paths.
+The number of trap boxes $N_*$ that cover $\Lambda$ is involved in the computation.